KxSystems/docs/docs/cloud/aws/index.md

 -   S3 exhibits relatively low **streaming-read performance**.
 A RESTful, single S3 reader process is limited to a [read throughput](http://blog.zachbjornson.com/2015/12/29/cloud-storage-performance.html) of circa 0.07&nbsp;GB/sec.
 Some of the solutions reviewed in this paper use strategies to improve these numbers within one instance (e.g. raising that figure to the 100s&nbsp;MB/sec – GB/sec range).
 There is also throughput scalability gained by reading the same bucket across multiple nodes.
 There is no theoretical limit on this bandwidth, but this has not been exhaustively tested by KX.

--   Certain **metadata operations**, such as kdb+’s append function, cause significant latency vs that observed on EBS or local attached storage, and your mileage depends on the file system under review.
+-   Certain **metadata operations**, such as kdb+’s append function, cause significant latency vs that observed on EBS or local attached storage, and your mileage depends on the filesystem under review.

-Performance enhancements, some of which are bundled into **third-party solutions** that layer between S3 and the POSIX file system layer, are based around a combination of: multithreading read requests to the S3 bucket; separation of large sequential regions of a file into individual objects within the bucket and read-ahead and caching strategies.
+Performance enhancements, some of which are bundled into **third-party solutions** that layer between S3 and the POSIX filesystem layer, are based around a combination of: multithreading read requests to the S3 bucket; separation of large sequential regions of a file into individual objects within the bucket and read-ahead and caching strategies.